apache/buildstream/CONTRIBUTING.rst

 Enhancing Exceptions
 ''''''''''''''''''''
-Sometimes the ``BstError`` originates from a lower level component, and the source of the error did not have enough context to create a good and informative summary of the error for the user.
+Sometimes the ``BstError`` originates from a lower level component, and the code segment which raised the exception did not have enough context to create a complete, informative summary of the error for the user.

 In these cases it is necessary to handle the error and raise a new one, e.g.::